FAQs on Travel Insurance

 First contact the Insurance Office to discuss your options as in some cases we may still provide cover.
 However if your journey is predominately personal it is likely to be classified as personal travel with a business component.
 As such, no part of the journey can be covered through the University's Business Travel Policy, and you must purchase private insurance through your travel agent.

 Staff may seek reimbursement from their cost centre manager for the portion of the travel insurance you purchased that relates to the business travel.

 You may be able to purchase an extension to the University's travel insurance policy.
 Call the Insurance Office to discuss.

 Seek appropriate medical treatment.

 Overseas dental expenses are covered only if the treatment cannot wait until your return.
-CHUBB ASSISTANCE must be contacted if you require dental treatment.
+INTERNATIONAL SOS must be contacted if you require dental treatment.

 Generally only overseas medical expenses are covered by the travel policy.
 Any medical expenses incurred within Australia for which a Medicare benefit (either partly or wholly) is payable are not covered by the travel policy.
 If the expense is incurred as a result of a work related injury or illness you may be able to lodge a workers compensation claim.
 Contact your local HR rep for advice on how to place a workers comp claim.

 Necessary additional travel expenses may be covered under this policy if you are required to return home due to the unexpected death, serious injury or serious sickness of a close relative*.
-In this event, you are required to contact CHUBB ASSISTANCE for advice before booking your return travel.
+In this event, you are required to contact INTERNATIONAL SOS for advice before booking your return travel.

 * Close relative is defined as "Spouse/Partner, parent, parent-in-law, step-parent, child, brother, sister, brother-in-law, sister-inlaw, daughter-in-law, son-in-law, half brother, half sister, fiance, niece, nephew, uncle, aunt, stepchild, grandparent or grandchild".